NCAR/DART/models/wrf/tutorial/README.rst

  *params.csh* script in the next step.
 If using gfortran to compile WRF on Derecho we recommend using option 34 (gnu dmpar) to configure WRF, option 1 (gnu serial) to configure WPS, and option 34 (gnu dmpar) to configure WRFDA.
-You will need the location of the WRF and WRFDA builds to customize the *params.csh* script in the next step.
+You will need the location of the WRF, WPS,and WRFDA builds to customize the *params.csh* script in the next step.

  Using the gfortan compiler on Derecho required custom flag settings to successfully compile the WRF, WPS and WRFDA executables.
 For more information please see